River Kennet: Wildlife

-The River Kennet is a haven for various plants and animals.
+The River Kennet is a haven for plants and animals.
 Its course takes it through the North Wessex Downs Area of Outstanding Natural Beauty, and the river between Marlborough and Woolhampton is designated a Site of Special Scientific Interest (SSSI).
-The protection that this status affords the Kennet means that many endangered species of plants and animals can be found here.
+The protection that this status affords the Kennet means that endangered species of plants and animals can be found here.
 The white drifts of water crowfoot (Ranunculus) in early summer are characteristic of chalk and limestone rivers; there are superb displays by the footbridge at Chilton Foliat, and by the road bridge in Hungerford.

 Animal species such as the water vole, grass snake, reed bunting, brown trout, and brook lamprey flourish here, despite being in decline in other parts of the country.
 Crayfish are very common in parts of the river.
 However, most, if not all, are now the alien American signal crayfish, having escaped from crayfish farms, which has replaced the native white-clawed crayfish in most southern rivers, although a small population still survives in the River Lambourn.
-And not forgetting the foundation to supporting this varied wildlife food chain, there are the insects, many hundreds of species, common and rare, that can be found in and around the River Kennet.
+Many hundreds of insect species can be found in and around the River Kennet.
 There are large hatches of mayflies, whose long-tailed, short-lived adults are a favourite food of trout; many species of water beetle and insect larvae.
-Caddisflies are also very numerous, especially in the late summer.
-Alongside the river, the reed beds, grasses and other vegetation support many other insect species, including the scarlet tiger moth, poplar hawk moths and privet hawks.
+Caddisflies are also numerous, especially in the late summer.
+Alongside the river, the reed beds, grasses and other vegetation support other species, including the scarlet tiger moth, poplar hawk moths and privet hawks.

 Resource uses

-Throughout its history, water mills on the Kennet have been a source of power for various pre-industrial and industrial activities.
+Throughout its history, water mills on the Kennet have been a source of power for pre-industrial and industrial activities.
 In places the river has been built up to provide an additional head of water to drive the mills.
 Three mills remain in Ramsbury alone, and there are many disused or former mill sites, such as at Southcote, Burghfield, Sulhamstead, Aldermaston, Thatcham, Newbury, and Hungerford.
 Aside from the mills, in the 17th and 18th centuries the river water was also used for the brewing and tanning industries of Ramsbury and Marlborough.